Skillter/SynaxicAPI/ARCHITECTURE.md

 ### 🟡 Phase 2: API Key Auth + Google OAuth Flow

-    - ✅ No need to worry about session replication or distributed user state.
+    - ✅ Use Redis for session storage to share user state across servers
     - ✅ Store API keys in local PostgreSQL
-    - ✅ Session affinity is automatic — you’re on one machine!
+    - ✅ Configure Spring Session Redis for automatic session replication
     - ✅ Google OAuth callback can directly create/update user in DB — no sync needed.

 ---

 ### 🟡 Phase 3: Rate Limiting with Bucket4j

-- Use **Caffeine-backed JCache** only — **no Redis needed**.
+- Use **Redis-backed JCache** for distributed rate limiting.
-- Bucket4j + Caffeine is perfect for single-node rate limiting.
+- Bucket4j + Redis ensures consistent rate limits across all servers.
-- Since all requests hit one JVM, per-IP and per-API-key buckets are accurate and consistent.
+- Per-IP and per-API-key buckets are shared and accurate across all instances.
-- ✅ Skip Redis integration entirely unless you later want persistence across restarts (optional).
+- ✅ Redis is required for consistent rate limiting across servers.

 > ⚠️ If you restart the server, rate limit counters reset — acceptable for v1.
 Document it.